-You wake up in the middle of the night and see bright blue lights emanating from your DIRECTV DVR.
+You wake up in the middle of the night and see bright, flashing blue lights emanating from your DIRECTV DVR, receiver, or client.
 Should you panic?

 Absolutely not.
 It’s normal for your receiver to reboot itself for several reasons.
 It may have had a momentary loss of power, and it may not have actually rebooted — you may have forgotten to turn it off or a pet may have sat on the remote.
 (Don’t laugh, this happens.)
 But let’s say it did reboot.
 It doesn’t mean it’s going geflooey.